NotExpectedYet/jellyfin-youtube-dlp/README.md

 I personally use this on unraid, just swap out `jellyfin/jellyfin:lastest` with `notexpectedyet/jellyfin-custom-youtube-dlp:latest
 `

 This is mainly for personal use, use at your own risk.
+Provided As is...